redirwin/Sprint-Challenge-Applied-Javascript/README.md

 5. What is a component?

 A component is a portion of code that is succinct and reusable.
-Ideally, we should be able to use a component over and over again in other programs or area of our code, without having to recreate common functionality.
+Ideally, we should be able to use a component over and over again in other programs or areas of our code, without having to recreate common functionality.
 It helps us stick to DRY programming.

 ### Git Set up